apache/cordova-plugin-inappbrowser/README.md

 ### Urls that are not white-listed

+Platform note: `_self` differs by platform for non-whitelisted URLs.
+On Android it falls back to `InAppBrowser`.
+On iOS it stays in the Cordova WebView and is controlled by `<allow-navigation>`.

 ```
 var iab = cordova.InAppBrowser;

 iab.open('https://url-that-fails-whitelist.com');                  // loads in the InAppBrowser
-iab.open('https://url-that-fails-whitelist.com', '_self');         // loads in the InAppBrowser
+iab.open('https://url-that-fails-whitelist.com', '_self');         // Android: loads in the InAppBrowser, iOS: handled by Cordova WebView rules
 iab.open('https://url-that-fails-whitelist.com', '_system');       // loads in the system browser
 iab.open('https://url-that-fails-whitelist.com', '_blank');        // loads in the InAppBrowser
 iab.open('https://url-that-fails-whitelist.com', 'random_string'); // loads in the InAppBrowser